 Why is my script's SSL / GSS Enc connection breaking?

-On some older servers SSL is reserved for Kerberos-authenticated clients.
-On newer servers GSS Encryption is reserved for Kerberos-authenticated clients, and SSL is available for noninteractive users.
+On most of our services GSS Encryption is reserved for Kerberos-authenticated clients, and SSL is available for noninteractive users.
 So, if you are connecting with your password, you might need to force a specific connection security measure depending on the client libraries used.

 Exceptions have been made for a number of servers, including the Teaching Cluster, Groups Web and Homepages, so that you will be able to connect without any special measures.

-If you are still getting errors when attempting to connect with a password, however, you can force your client / code not to use SSL by adding the parameter "gssencmode=disable" (and on older servers also "sslmode=disable") to your list of connection options.
+If you are still getting errors when attempting to connect with a password, however, you can force your client / code to use SSL rather than GSS by adding the parameter "gssencmode=disable" (and on older servers also "sslmode=disable") to your list of connection options.

 For example: